Plant evolutionary developmental biology: 1900 to the present

-Gérard Cusset provided a detailed in-depth analysis of the history of plant morphology, including plant development and evolution, from its beginnings to the end of the 20th century.
-Rolf Sattler discussed fundamental principles of plant morphology and plant evo-devo.
-Rolf Rutishauser surveyed the past and future of plant evo-devo with regard to continuum and process morphology.
+Despite this progress in molecular biology, morphology remains central to evo-devo because it provides a conceptual framework.
+Furthermore, as morpho evo-devo or evo-devo morphology, it is important because it deals with higher-level organization that cannot be reduced to the lower level of molecules.
+In this sense, morphology surpasses molecular evo-devo.
+Thus, Petrone-Mendoza et al. (2023) demonstrated that "plant morpho evo-devo provides data that genes could never furnish."

+Rolf Sattler discussed fundamental principles of plant morphology and its relation to evo-devo.
+Rolf Rutishauser surveyed the past and future of continuum and process morphology with regard to evo-devo.
+Two voluminous, richly illustrated volumes have become milestones for plant morphology and plant evo-devo in the 21st century: Kaplan, D. R, edited by Specht, C.D.
+(2022) Principles of Plant Morphology and Claβen-Bockhoff, R. (2024) Die Pflanze: Morphologie, Entwickung und Evolution von Vielfalt (The Plant: Morphology, Development and Evolution of Diversity) Whereas Kaplan's work remained firmly within the framework of classical mainstream morphology, Claβen-Bockhoff introduced conceptual innovations that open up new avenues for evo-devo, especially morpho evo-devo.
 The most recent innovation is Articulation Morphology.
 Articulation Morphology, grounded in the open growth of plants, focuses on ramification as the key principle of plant morphology.
-This principle entails articulation: the formation of articles.
+This principle entails articulation: the formation of articles, which may differentiate in many ways.
 Unlike organs, which are defined in terms of a morphological theory such as the root-stem-leaf model, articles, which have been almost completely overlooked, are directly observable, that is, they are factual and objective.
-As such, articulation morphology based on articles offers a common foundation for all morphologists, regardless of their theoretical preferences.
-While so far plant morphology has been centered around homology, articulation morphology shifts the focus to the transformation of ramification and articulation during development and evolution.
+As such, articulation morphology, based on articles, offers a common foundation for all morphologists, regardless of their theoretical preferences.
+While so far plant morphology has been largely centered around homology, articulation morphology shifts the focus to the transformation of ramification and articulation during development and evolution.
 This shift has far-reaching consequences for plant morphology and plant evo-devo.
+Furthermore, recognizing open growth as the most fundamental process of plant development that distinguishes plants from animals, entails the concept of the article as the most fundamental structural unit that applies to all plants, from algae to bryophytes to vascular plants, and encompasses the continuum between morphological categories and levels of organization, from organ systems to organs, parts of organs, and hairs.
+Thus, articulation morphology, also called open morphology, may be considered a new paradigm for plant morphology and plant morpho evo-devo.
+It transcends many long-standing controversies, problems, and pseudo-problems that have arisen since the publication of Goethe's Metamorphosis of Plants (1790).